10-05 Signal Inversion: TI – the Inversion Time

-In the early 1980s, the research group at Hammersmith Hospital in London succeeded in imaging the brain with such an excellent spatial and contrast resolution that they could compare their images with slices seen before only in necropsy.
-They used inversion-recovery (IR) pulse sequences [⇒ Bydder].
+n the early 1980s, the research group at Hammersmith Hospital in London succeeded in imaging the brain with such an excellent spatial and contrast resolution that they could compare their images with slices seen before only in necropsy.
+They used inversion-recovery (IR) pulse sequences [Bydder 1982].

 A detailed description of this pulse sequence can be found in Chapter 4.

 In reality, the initial negative magnetization is lost due to the calculation of the magnitude or modulus image (solid lines in Figure 10-08 top) from the real and imaginary signals, which is the standard procedure on most systems.
 Therefore, negative signals are recorded as positive signals of the same strength, and the signal is positive on either side of the null point.
-Image contrast in IR sequences reflects this behavior (Figure 10-08 bottom).
+Image contrast in IR sequences reflects this behavior (Figures 10-08 and 10-09).

 Figure 10-08:

-Graph bottom: Relative contrast between gray and white matter and CSF in the same inversion-recovery experiment.
-There is poor contrast with short inversion times.
-It then increases and reaches a peak at approximately 400 ms. Immediately afterwards, there is a sharp drop in gray/ white-matter contrast; it disappears completely, and then turns negative, reaching another peak.
+Graph bottom: Contrast between gray and white matter and CSF in the same inversion-recovery experiment.
+There is poor contrast with short TI.
+It then increases and reaches a peak (in this case) at approximately 400 ms. Immediately afterwards, there is a sharp drop in gray/ white-matter contrast; it disappears completely, and then turns negative, reaching another peak.
 With long inversion times, it disappears again.
 CSF/white-matter contrast behaves similarly.
 Note that peaks of optimal contrast can be very close to zero contrast.
 When looking for pathology, this means that lesions may easily be overlooked if wrong inversion times are chosen.

 To retain the signal information, a reference image is needed so that the phase in each pixel can be compared.
 An interlaced IR/PS sequence is one way of achieving this.